d2l-ai/d2l-en/chapter_convolutional-neural-networks/alexnet.md

 import sys

 net = nn.Sequential()
 # Here, we use a larger 11 x 11 window to capture objects.
-At the same time, we use a stride of 4 to greatly reduce the height and width of the output.
+At the same time,
+# we use a stride of 4 to greatly reduce the height and width of the output.
-# Here, the number of output channels is much larger than that in LeNet.
+# Here, the number of output channels is much larger than that in LeNet
 net.add(nn.Conv2D(96, kernel_size=11, strides=4, activation='relu'),
         nn.MaxPool2D(pool_size=3, strides=2),
-        # Make the convolution window smaller, set padding to 2 for consistent height and width across the input and output, and increase the number of output channels
+        # Make the convolution window smaller, set padding to 2 for consistent
+        # height and width across the input and output, and increase the
+        # number of output channels
         nn.Conv2D(256, kernel_size=5, padding=2, activation='relu'),
         nn.MaxPool2D(pool_size=3, strides=2),
-        # Use three successive convolutional layers and a smaller convolution window.
-Except for the final convolutional layer, the number of output channels is further increased.
+        # Use three successive convolutional layers and a smaller convolution
+        # window.
+Except for the final convolutional layer, the number of
-        # Pooling layers are not used to reduce the height and width of input after the first two convolutional layers.
+        # output channels is further increased.
+Pooling layers are not used to
+        # reduce the height and width of input after the first two
+        # convolutional layers
         nn.Conv2D(384, kernel_size=3, padding=1, activation='relu'),
         nn.Conv2D(384, kernel_size=3, padding=1, activation='relu'),
         nn.Conv2D(256, kernel_size=3, padding=1, activation='relu'),
         nn.MaxPool2D(pool_size=3, strides=2),
-        # Here, the number of outputs of the fully connected layer is several times larger than that in LeNet.
-Use the dropout layer to mitigate overfitting.
+        # Here, the number of outputs of the fully connected layer is several
+        # times larger than that in LeNet.
+Use the dropout layer to mitigate
+        # overfitting
         nn.Dense(4096, activation="relu"), nn.Dropout(0.5),
         nn.Dense(4096, activation="relu"), nn.Dropout(0.5),
         # Output layer.
-Since we are using Fashion-MNIST, the number of classes is 10, instead of 1000 as in the paper.
+Since we are using Fashion-MNIST, the number of
+        # classes is 10, instead of 1000 as in the paper
         nn.Dense(10))
 ```